-It is wiser to start focusing more on a healthy diet when you start planning for a baby.
+It is wiser to start focusing more on healthy diet and prenatal care when you start planning for a baby.
 It helps you get used to the much needed healthier journey ahead.

 A healthy diet during pregnancy and regular visits to the gynecology clinic for checkups also prevent complications.
 Besides, quitting any habits that you have such as smoking and alcohol consumption are essential too.
 They affect growth and lead to complications.

 Folic acid-rich diet

 Spinach and other green leafy vegetables are rich in folic acid and help in preventing birth defects called neural tube defects.

 Folic acid is naturally found in spinach, okra, green turnip, beetroots, dried beans, and broccoli.
 Pregnant women need 400 mcg of folic acid a day and half a cup of cooked spinach has 130 mcg of folic acid.